What are structured abstracts?

 Standardized formats for structured abstracts have been defined for original research studies, review articles and clinical practice guidelines (1,2).
 The IMRAD format (INTRODUCTION, METHODS, RESULTS, DISCUSSION), a defacto standard that reflects the process of scientific discovery (3), is commonly used as a structure for journal abstracts (4,5).
-The CONSORT (Consolidated Standards of Reporting Trials) Group has issued a guideline for reporting randomized controlled trials (RCTs) in journal and conference abstracts by developing a minimum list of essential items that authors should consider when reporting the main results of a RCT in any journal or conference abstract.
-CONSORT for Abstracts recommends that abstracts relating to RCTs have a structured format (6).
+The CONSORT (Consolidated Standards of Reporting Trials) Group issued a guideline for how to report randomized controlled trials (RCTs) in journal and conference abstracts using a structured format (6).

 Why use structured abstracts?

 Structured abstracts have several advantages for authors and readers.
 These formats were developed in the late 1980s and early 1990s to assist health professionals in selecting clinically relevant and methodologically valid journal articles.
 They also guide authors in summarizing the content of their manuscripts precisely, facilitate the peer-review process for manuscripts submitted for publication, and enhance computerized literature searching (1,2).

 The International Committee of Medical Journal Editors (ICMJE, of which NLM is a sitting member), whose "Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals" document provides general guidelines for the format of manuscripts submitted to journals, requires the use of structured abstracts for original research articles, systematic reviews, and meta-analyses.
 ICMJE does acknowledge that the format required for structured abstracts differs from journal to journal and that some journals use more than one structure (7).